Cocoanetics/XLIFFix/README.md

 Usage:
 `XLIFFix path/to/lang.xliff`

-Creates a lang.lproj at the current location and places the reconstituted strings files from the XLIFF there.
+Creates a `.lproj` at the current location and places the reconstituted strings files from the XLIFF there.

+Input and/or pull requests welcome.